awsdocs/aws-private-ca-user-guide/doc_source/PcaListCerts.md

 # Listing private certificates<a name="PcaListCerts"></a>

 To list your private certificates, generate an audit report, retrieve it from its S3 bucket, and parse the report contents as needed\.
-For information about creating ACM Private CA audit reports, see [Using audit reports with your private CA](PcaAuditReport.md)\.
+For information about creating AWS Private CA audit reports, see [Using audit reports with your private CA](PcaAuditReport.md)\.
 For information about retrieving an object from an S3 bucket, see [Downloading an object](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/download-objects.html) in the *Amazon Simple Storage Service User Guide*\.

 The following examples illustrate approaches to creating audit reports and parsing them for useful data\.
 Results are formatted in JSON, and data is filtered using [jq](https://stedolan.github.io/jq/), a sed\-like parser\.